oTree-org/otree-core/docs/app/management.rst

 	each with its own parameters, payoffs, etc.

 Participants
-	You should actually create empty Participant objects before anyone visits your site.
+	Participant objects are actually created before anyone visits your site.
 	For each participant, a single-use URL is created.
 	You will give each URL to a single participant in your experiment.
 	With single-use URLs, you can control how many people take part in your experiment,